sec-bit/zkPoD-node/README.md

 - https://faucet.ropsten.be/
 - https://faucet.metamask.io/

-Tips: A new Ethereum account is generated after first boot of zkPoD-node.
-You could read it from terminal screen or keystore file.
+Tips: A new Ethereum account is generated after the first boot of zkPoD-node.
+You could read it from the terminal screen or keystore file.
 Keep your keystore safe.
 You must have some ETH balance in your Ethereum address for smart contract interaction.
-Get some for test from a ropsten Ethereum faucet.
+Get some for the test from a ropsten Ethereum faucet.

 #### 4. As a seller: init data & publish